SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_us_port.md

   Calculated by aggregating the number of CMs according to the DOCSIS version as reported by the CM MIBs (OID: 1.3.6.1.2.1.10.127.1.1.5).

 - **Number other CM**: Calculated.
-The number of CMs served by the DS port for the other DOCSIS version.
+The number of CMs served by the US port for other DOCSIS versions.

-  Calculated by adding the number of CM with different DOCSIS version of 2.0, 3.0, 3.1 DOCSIS.
+  Calculated by adding up the number of CMs with a DOCSIS version other than 2.0, 3.0, or 3.1.

 - **Number CM Ping OK**: Calculated.
 The number of CMs associated with the US port that are reporting the ping status "OK".